hmcts/sscs-case-loader/README.md

 * To login into a container which is currently running on your system and view transferred files

-Place file to be transferred under `docker/sftp/data/incoming` then:
+Place file to be transferred under `docker/sftp/data/incoming` and make sure `docker/sftp/data/incoming/processed` folder should contain atleast one file then:

 ```
 To connect into sftp container from sscs-case-loader container use: